unsw-restech/restech-docs/docs/glossary.rst

     Scratch Space
         Scratch space is a non backed up storage area where users can store transient data.
 It should not be used for job code as it is not backed up.

+    Walltime
+        In HPC, walltime is the amount of time that you will be allocated when your job runs.
+If your jobs runs longer than the walltime, it will be killed by the :term:`Job Scheduler`.
+It is used by the scheduler for helping allocate resources onto servers.
+On **Katana** it is also used to determine which :term:`Queue` your job will end up in.
+The shorter the walltime, the more opportunity your job has to run which in turn means that it will start sooner.
+In short - it's harder to find 100 hours of space than it is to find 12 hours of space.